Banner

 How can we address weak visual-perception skills in school?

 Visual perception is a cognitive skill, like language processing, verbal memory, or problem-solving.
 Children with poor visual perceptual skills often also have difficulty with mathematics beyond memorizing math facts.
-A subset of visual perception is visual memory - holding an image in the mind's eye and being able to retrieve an image when needed.
+A subset (or overlapping set?) of visual perception is visual memory - holding an image in the mind's eye and being able to retrieve an image when needed.

-Visual percpetion cannot be remediated through practice.
+The usual approach to visual perceptual problems is to work around them, not to try to improve them.
 In the 1960s and 1970s it was thought that practice would improve visual pereception.
 There was a spate of materials produced where children identified the missing part of a picture or tried to match what a shape would look like if it were flipped upside down.
 In the end, research found that children got better at the very specific subtasks of these workbooks, but that it did not carry over to real world situations such as speeding up their copying of letters and numbers, or being able to find objects in a jumbled background.
 I don't want to be taken as saying that there is no point in learning materials where children manipulate objects in space (Tangrams, block design puzzles, measurement blocks, etc).
 Of course learning about visual-spatial concepts and the visual characteristic of the world around us is important and is developmental.
-But when visual-perception is an area of weakness in a person, it will not become an area of strength through practice.
+But when visual-perception is an area of weakness in a person, it will not become an area of strength through worksheets.

 How can we address weak fine motor skills in school?